-From the menu toolbar, click Configuration > System > Security > Mac Address Filter.

-- 2. Select the Enable MAC Address Filter check box. - 3.
+- 1. From the menu toolbar, click Configuration > System > Security > Mac Address Filter - 2.
+Select the Enable MAC Address Filter check box. - 3.
 Select the type of MAC Address Filter in the drop-down list: Forbidden or Allowed. - 3.
 Click Add to add a Mac address and enter the address.
-Format of the MAC address needs to be xx-xx-xx-xx-xx - 4.
+The MAC address format needs to be xx-xx-xx-xx-xx - 4.
 Click Modify or Delete to modify or delete the selected MAC address. - 6.
 Click Save to save the changes.